Uploading...

 This fact is amazing by itself!
 Although the number can be somewhat imprecise, you will find on the Internet that approximately 20 countries are Arabic speakers.
 According to Wikipedia, several countries share this trait with the Arabic culture.

 As described by the website, 22 sovereign states use Arabic as the official language.
-Some countries mentioned therein possess a second language, such as French or English.
+Some countries mentioned therein possess a second language, such as French and English.
 It is said that four unrecognised states and territories can exist and have Arabic as their official language.
 If you consider the latter, more than 20 claim the Arabic language as theirs!
 Something you may find shocking is that the Arabic language is also the 6th most spoken language.
 National Arabic Day was created on December 18th, 2010, to celebrate the Arabic culture.

 Arabic has Many Different Dialects